apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/yaml-config/data-source.en.md

 dataSources: # Data sources configuration, multiple <data-source-name> available
   <data_source_name>: # Data source name
     dataSourceClassName: # Data source connection pool full class name
-    url: # The database URL connection is subject to the configuration of the database connection pool itself
+    url: # The database URL connection is subject to the configuration of the data source connection pool itself
-    username: # Database user name, subject to the configuration of the database connection pool itself
+    username: # Database username, subject to the configuration of the data source connection pool itself
-    password: # The database password is subject to the configuration of the database connection pool itself
+    password: # The database password is subject to the configuration of the data source connection pool itself
     # ...
 Other properties of data source pool
 ```
 ## Sample